jalbertbowden/Version-Exporter/docs/Documentation/Manual.md

 		{ "filename": "blog_account.psd",	"extend": "Blog Pages" },
 	]

+If you want to extend a default configuration, you should name the default one `default` and set the `extend` option in the extending settings to `default` as well.
+The `default` value is a keyword for setting `filename`.
+It tells the script to use this configuration for all files it couldn't find specific settings for.
+Here is a file turning off Safari Wrap for a particular file:

+	[
+		{
+			"filename": "default",
+			"exportInfo": {
+				"safariWrap": true,
+				"trim": true,
+			},
+			"SafariWrap": {
+				"backgroundColor": "#999999",
+			},
+		},
+		{
+			"filename": "iPad.psd",
+			"extend": "default",
+			"exportInfo": {
+				"safariWrap": false,
+			},
+		}

+	]

 So where to store the configuration?
-You have to options.
+You have two options.

 1. You create a single configuration file, name it `Project.conf` and place in the same folder as your PSDs are in.
 2. You go centeralized way.